MathHubInfo/mhd/README.md

 - `load_collection`: Combines `upsert_collection` and `insert_data` commands for convenience.
 - `query_collection`: Queries a collection
 - `flush_collection`: Flushes all items associated to a collection
+- `update_count`: Updates the total number of elements in each collection

 ## MDDL Codec Catalog